caish-cloud/react-cookies-consent/README.md

 ## Basic Usage

 The usage examples below will get you started with using the alert component in conjunction with the modal component.
+You <i>do not</i> have to use both!
+You can use one or the other depending on your development needs.

 While testing, if you can't get the alert to display again, you will need to go into your browser's local storage settings, find the `react-cookies-consent/alert-dismissed` key, and change the value to `false`.
 This is how we keep track